notsogood1/Pi/README.md

 2.  **Start a Simple HTTP Server:**
     -   Once CodeSpaces is running, a terminal will open.
 If not, open a new terminal within your CodeSpace.
     -   Use Python's built-in `http.server` to start a simple server.
-Copy and past the following code into the terminal
+Copy and paste the following code into the terminal

         ```bash
         python3 -m http.server 8080